imalikov/pine_script_docs/source/concepts/Libraries.rst

 and library functions can return :ref:`objects <PageObjects>`.

-To export a UDT, prefix its definition with the `export <https://www.tradingview.com/pine-script-reference/v5/#op_export>`__ keyword just as you would to export a function:
+To export a UDT, prefix its definition with the `export <https://www.tradingview.com/pine-script-reference/v5/#op_export>`__ keyword just as you would export a function:

 ::